 We Chose to Have Kids, Not Other Way Around

-Parenting isn’t a lifetime favor to our kids; it is a conscious choice we made.
+Parenting isn’t a lifetime favour to our kids; it is a conscious choice we made.
 Our children did not choose to be born; we chose to bring them into this world.
 We wanted kids so we could call ourselves mom and dad, see them growing, extend our family, and manifest our love.
 We wanted kids to form lasting connections, to nurture and be nurtured, to be forever important to someone.

 Remaining Interesting People To Your Kids